TheJelmega/prog-lang/design/README.md

 - Unicode codepoints

 A simple escape code exists out of a forward slash `/`, followed by single character.
-The following escape codes are available
+The following escape codes are available:

 code | Escaped codes
 -----|-------------------------